-Readers Question: I subscribe to The Economics, with updates from radio, CNN, sky news, etc, but still don’t really understand exactly who the UK is in DEBT to? please can you simplify and explain.
+Readers Question: Who exactly is the UK is in Debt to? please can you simplify and explain.

 UK Debt held by oversees investors (source: DMO)